MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-blueprint.md

 |Protected|Accessed only by code in the same table or table/page extensions of that table.|
 |Public|Accessed by any other code in the same module and in other modules that reference it.|

-### Documentation
+## Documentation
-Every publicly accessible object must be documented, following the standards specified in section Documentation.
+Every publicly accessible object must be documented.
+For more information, see [Documentation](devenv-blueprint.md#documentation).

-### Tests
+## Tests
 Every module’s public API must be tested according to Microsoft standards.
 For more information, see [Testing](devenv-blueprint.md#testing).

-### Single Instance
+## Single Instance
-Use single instance only when it’s required, or if the module is expected to be called very frequently.
+Use single instance only when it’s required, or if the module is expected to be called frequently.

-### .NET
+## .NET
 If a .NET type is an integral part of the module and is not referenced elsewhere, the alias for that type must be defined in the module.
 If the .NET type is used in different modules, then the alias for it must be defined in the DotNet Aliases module.

 ## Project Setup
 Every module begins with a project setup that includes the following:

 * **Module Name**: If the module represents an entity, name the module after the entity.
 If the module does not represent an entity, give it a name that describes what it does.
-Try to avoid using words such as “Management” or “Helper” in the name because they don't add value.
 Module names can be singular or plural, depending on whether they handle one or more entities or tasks.
 * **Location**: Determine which layer the module belongs to, and create a subfolder in a folder in that layer.
 For example, *Modules\System\My Module*).
 * **Source Code**: Add the source code of the module in a src subfolder.
 For example, *Modules\System\My Module\src*).